 8. Beyond Machu Picchu–Discovering Cusco

 We toured lots of sites in and around Cusco before heading to Machu Picchu.
 We split the tour into two days and still couldn’t fit in all of the sites.
-(All of the sites below require the Boleto Turistico del Cusco, and as far as I could tell, you cannot pay at the entrances to get in.
+(All of the sites below require the Boleto Turistico del Cusco, and as far as I could tell, you cannot pay at the museum.
+You have to buy the Boleto at designated places.
 The ticket needs to be purchased in Cusco first.)

 - Ollantaytambo: This site is about an hour away so our tour included lunch, a tour of the ancient ruins in Ollantaytambo, and transportation.